top of page

 dave-hoefler-i0K3-IHiXYI-unsplash_edited.jpg

-Imagine Mindfulness presents the Mindful Self-Compassion 6-week Course.
+Imagine presents the Mindful Self-Compassion 6-week Course.

 Mindful Self-Compassion (MSC) is a research-proven program designed to cultivate the skill of self-compassion.
 MSC teaches practices that enable participants to respond to difficult moments in their lives with kindness, care, and understanding.